 Parenting has by far been the most difficult yet rewarding experience of my life.
 All the mistakes I had made as an ignorant teenager/young adult, all the difficult experiences that I was far too young to have gone through, became life lessons on how to raise my own children.

 I was now able to look back on my life (albeit a young one) and see it through different lenses.
-Instead of holding on to my anger I was able to turn those experiences into a life changing moment.
+Instead of holding on to my anger, I was able to turn those experiences into life-changing moments.
 A life of experiences that shaped me into the person I am today.
 Funny enough, I can laugh about most of them, and write about them, openly and honestly, so that my children and maybe other people can find some form of comfort in them.